onezerosix/cpsc-452-prj2/README.txt

-  CipherInterface.py        The base class used in the cipher classes DESCipher.py              The DES Cipher implementation class RSACipher.py              The RSA Cipher implementation class DES-CFB-Cipher.py         The DES Cipher implementation class with CFB mode DES-CBC-Cipher.py         The DES Cipher implementation class with CBC mode RSA-CFB-Cipher.py         The RSA Cipher implementation class with CFB mode RSA-CBC-Cipher.py         The RSA Cipher implementation class with CBC mode
+  CipherInterface.py        The base class used in the cipher classes DESCipher.py              The DES Cipher implementation class RSACipher.py              The RSA Cipher implementation class DESCFBCipher.py           The DES Cipher implementation class with CFB mode DESCBCCipher.py           The DES Cipher implementation class with CBC mode RSACFBCipher.py           The RSA Cipher implementation class with CFB mode RSACBCCipher.py           The RSA Cipher implementation class with CBC mode

 Extra Files:
-  in.txt            Example text input file pubkey.pem        Test key used for encryption in RSA privkey.pem       Test key used for decryption in RSA
+  in.txt            Example text input file long.txt          Long example text input file pubkey.pem        Test key used for encryption in RSA privkey.pem       Test key used for decryption in RSA